Your best teacher is your last mistake.

 33. Set the goals in Google Analytics

-Whether you choose to use Google Analytics or any other tool, it’s important to set up the goals and events so you get the maximum out of your site reports.
-At a pre-launch stage it’s a good idea to set up an event tracking for the signup form submission to understand your conversion rate.
+Whether you choose to use Google Analytics or any other tool, it’s important to set up the goals and events for you to get the maximum out of your site reports.
+At a pre-launch stage, it’s a good idea to set up an event tracking for the signup form submission to understand your conversion rate.

 34. Do the keyword research